 Use our Houseplant Leaf Armor, designed for houseplants to protect against insects, bacteria, and fungus.
 (This product works just like neem oil but without the unpleasant smell!
 As an added bonus, the Houseplant Leaf Armor also cleans and adds shine to your houseplant’s leaves.)

-Fiddle Leaf Fig Killer Number Four: Overcorrection of the Above Three Problems (The “Black Thumb”)
+Killer #4: Overcorrection of the Above Three Problems (The “Black Thumb”)

 Unfortunately, a caregiver’s own loving attention often kills a fiddle leaf fig tree.
 That’s because when one of the three problems above manifests, humans (especially us plant-loving ones) tend to over-treat the problem.
 Here are a few of the most common examples: